 Through lots of trial and error, we have found that a soft, oversized grip takes a lot of tension and stress out of the joints and reduces both the pain and inflammation over the course of a round of golf.
 The biggest thing that oversized grips help with is grip pressure.
 By reducing grip pressure, the overall wear on the hands is reduced significantly over time.

-The JMX Ultralite from JumboMax brings exactly the characteristics that we were looking for in the best golf grip for seniors.
+The JMX Ultralite from JumboMax brings exactly the characteristics that we were looking for in a golf grip for seniors.
 JumboMax has become more popular in recent years as the oversized grip trend has broken out in the game.
+They make some of the best putter grips available.
 The JMX Ultralite is the perfect balance of soft, textured, and tacky.
 It also provides the right size to help those of us with achy hands without changing release patterns or grip feel too much.

 RELATED: Best Driver For Seniors